gnprice/tsflower/README.md

     Therefore rewrite type references to get the intended types.
     (2 errors)

-    - This one has a prerequisite: when an import has a SubstituteType rewrite, but also a value binding, keep the import, in case there's a `typeof` reference.

   - Convert `import type { someValue }` to `import typeof`; and then any references to it in `typeof` (which should be the only references to it) to just direct type references.
 (8 errors)